DangerDexter/eeprom_cpu/README.md

 As the EEPROM is programmable, any set of eight operations on two 4-bit inputs can be programmed into the EEPROM.

+There is a limitation with this approach.
+Each ROM only receives half of the two 8-bit inputs.
+This prevents the implementation of shifts and roll ALU operations.

 # The PC and Address Logic

 ![PC logic](https://raw.githubusercontent.com/DoctorWkt/eeprom_cpu/master/Figs/pclogic.png)